 Focusing her research on experimental design, Kirk is also interested in diverse methodologies and analytical techniques.
 Her work is published in top journals such as Journal of Consumer Research, Journal of Business Research, Journal of Advertising Research, Entrepreneurship: Theory and Practice, Journal of Behavioral and Experimental Economics, Journal of Brand Management, Journal of Marketing Theory and Practice, and Journal of Retailing and Consumer Services.
-An award-winning researcher and reviewer, Dr. Kirk serves as Associate Editor of the prestigious Journal of Business Research and presents at leading national and international conferences, and is a regular reviewer for top journals.
+An award-winning researcher and reviewer, Dr. Kirk serves as Associate Editor of the prestigious Journal of Business Research and presents at leading national and international conferences.

 Dr. Kirk has an extensive professional background in product management, marketing, and sales in the technology industry.
 She enjoys engaging students in research and in live projects for entrepreneurs and nonprofit organizations, which gives them hands-on experience in applying marketing theory while providing value to clients.
 Dr. Kirk also serves as a go-to-market mentor and business plan competition judge for entrepreneurs at the clean technology accelerator, CleanTech Open.
 Dr. Kirk holds a Bachelor of Arts from Cornell University, a Master of Business Administration from Southern Methodist University, a Master of International Management from the Thunderbird School of Global Management, and a Doctor of Professional Studies in Marketing and International Economics from Pace University.